-- 1. End-of-course examinations will be given in Biology I, and Chemistry.
+1. End-of-course examinations will be given in Biology I and Chemistry.
 Further, the results of these examinations will be factored into the student's grade at a percentage determined by the State Board of Education in accordance with T.C.A. §49-1-302 (2).
-At press time of this bulletin, Dickson County Board of Education policy had not been set for the % that EOC assessments will calculate into a student's grade for these courses. - 2.
-TN Ready testing will be conducted for students who are enrolled in the following courses, English I, English II, English III, Algebra I, Algebra II, Geometry and US History.
-At press time of this bulletin, Dickson County Board of Education policy had not been set for the % that TN Ready assessments will calculate into a student's grade for these courses. - 3.
-Other state mandated testing includes: ACT (11th grade).
+At press time of this bulletin, Dickson County Board of Education policy had not been set for the % that EOC assessments will calculate into a student's grade for these courses.

+2. TN Ready testing will be conducted for students who are enrolled in the following courses, English I, English II, English III, Algebra I, Algebra II, Geometry and US History.
+At press time of this bulletin, Dickson County Board of Education policy had not been set for the % that TN Ready assessments will calculate into a student's grade for these courses.

+3. Other state mandated testing includes: ACT (11th grade) and Civics Test

 As a strategy for assessing student readiness for post-secondary education, every student enrolled in a Tennessee public school during their eleventh (11th) grade year shall take either the ACT or SAT.
 To receive a regular high school diploma, all students enrolled in a Tennessee public school during their eleventh (11th) grade year must take either the ACT or SAT.
+The Civics test is taken through U.S. Government/Civics or JROTC.